 Other duties as assigned and/or other duties which are necessary or appropriate for the duties and responsibilities of this position.

-PHYSICAL REQUIREMENTS: Must submit a Physical Examination from a licensed Physician for each contract year.
+PHYSICAL REQUIREMENTS: Must submit a physical examination from a licensed physician for each contract year.

-EVALUATION PROCEDURES: In accordance with provisions specified in Personnel Policy and Procedure.
+EVALUATION PROCEDURES: In accordance with provisions specified in personnel policy and procedure.

 SUPERVISION RECEIVED: Homeliving Supervisor.